 It is sometimes possible to receive Swarthmore credit for chemistry courses taken at other colleges and universities.
 If you wish to take a chemistry course on another campus and to receive Swarthmore credit for doing so, it is essential that you follow the proper procedure, and that you plan in advance.
 It is also important to realize that not all courses will be eligible for credit.
 (Note, however, that courses taken by Swarthmore students during the academic year at Bryn Mawr or Haverford are handled by a different procedure (cross registration), and under ordinary circumstances are automatically eligible for Swarthmore credit).
-Requests for Office Campus Study are initiated with the OCS Office.
-Visit the OCS website to learn more.
+Requests for Global Engagement are initiated with the Global Engagement Office.
+Visit the Global Engagement website to learn more.
 Requests for Transfer Credits are initiated with the Registrar's Office.
 Visit the Registrar's Office website to learn more.

 Before Registering for the Course

 Get essential information and materials about the course you wish to take, including: